Promote, Enhance, and Support Pitt Business

 Ashby McGarry, EMBA '19

-Ashby McGarry is a Portfolio Leader at Philips, overseeing Philips’ respiratory portfolio and the strategy of its global marketing.
-In this role, McGarry is responsible for the diversification, innovation, and expansion of Philip’s respiratory solutions.
+Ashby McGarry is a Business Development Leader at Philips, overseeing Philips’ commercial excellence in international markets.
+In this role, McGarry is responsible for ensuring commercial excellence through diversification, innovation, and expansion of Philip’s international markets.
 Previously, for Prodigo Solutions, a UPMC Enterprise company focused on hospital supply-chain technology, McGarry established a competitive marketing department and was the architect of Prodigo’s foremost sales and retention objectives.
 McGarry has specialized, thus far, in the healthcare industry, with an emphasis on population healthcare, supply chain technology, product and program development, and growth strategies.
 In parallel with these healthcare-related corporate activities, Ashby also operates as the VP of a family-run real estate investment firm that currently maintains $1MM+ in residential equity; her primary role is the lead manager of all renovation projects and vendor interface with an eye towards business development.

 McGarry received her undergraduate degree at Roanoke College earning a B.A. in Business Administration, with an emphasis on Global Business.
 She then received her MBA from the University of Pittsburgh Katz School of Business Executive MBA Program in 2019.
 McGarry is also heavily involved with the tri-state equestrian rescue and rehabilitation network in the Pittsburgh area, and in her free time, enjoys riding as a lead Whip of the Sewickley Hunt.